This is the multi-page printable view of this section. Click here to print.

 - Number of UDP-based data request processing (unit: seconds)

-- Public Domain Names registered through Samsung Cloud Platform can be transferred to other user accounts within the allowed period.
+- Through the Samsung Cloud Platform, a registered Public Domain Name can be transferred to another user account within the allowed period.

-- Officially released DNS service available in private network and internet environments.
-You can manage Private DNS and Private Hosted Zone targeting limited networks, and apply for Public Domain Name registration for internet environment and manage Public Hosted Zone.
+- We have officially launched a DNS service that can be used in private networks and internet environments.
+You can manage Private DNS and Private Hosted Zones for restricted networks, and apply for Public Domain Name registration and manage Public Hosted Zones for internet environments.

-- Beta released DNS service that provides new domain registration application and management functions based on user requests.
+- We have launched a beta DNS service that offers domain registration request and management capabilities based on user requests.